PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 bundle install
 bundle exec jekyll serve
 ```
 Long story short, `bundle install` reads `Gemfile`, installs whatever is needed, and creates `Gemfile.lock` with the current list of dependencies.
 But I was still getting build errors whenever I did `git push githubio`.

 Again, long story short, I realized a few things:

-1. When resurrecting a six-year-old site, it's better not have a `Gemfile.lock`, as it might confuse `bundle`, and
+1. When resurrecting a six-year-old site, it's better not to have a `Gemfile.lock`, as it might confuse `bundle`, and
 2. I was going to forget this.

 ## Enter the Makefile